Fast Start: Overview

 Is it how a professional would do the repair?
 Or at least a process that you’d find recommended as a DIY solution by a professional or handyman?

 Does the repair process take at least six steps?

 Most importantly, will this repair be helpful to a real user looking to fix their thing?

 We get a lot of proposals for temporary, hackish fixes that we can't publish, so here are five instructive examples:

-- Spraying WD-40 on a door hinge isn’t a repair.
-However, replacing the door hinge would be great project.
+Spraying WD-40 on a door hinge isn’t a repair.
+However, replacing the door hinge would be a great project.

 If you have any questions about choosing a fix, feel free to shoot us an email at techwriting[at]ifixit[dot]com.

 Maybe you already know how to perform your fix, or maybe you'd like to gather some information and try to perfect your fix before you share it.
 Either way, the first step is to make sure you understand it thoroughly so that you can communicate your fix to others in a way that is accurate and free of frustrating setbacks.